 The first two grant programs are mechanisms to engage stakeholders and other institutions through direct funding of working groups.
 Providing two levels of timely response to important IPM issues, both programs address challenges such as invasive species, pest resistance, and impacts resulting from regulatory actions.
 Through these grants, the Center has engaged many institutions and has the potential to engage more institutions in the future.
 The third grant offering addresses the critical need for updating Crop Profiles and PMSPs.

 The IPM Enhancement Grants Program (IPMEP)2021 RFA is now closed.
 RFA for 2022 will open in Fall of 2021.
 This grant is a foundational mechanism used by SIPMC to address important issues affecting the region that has produced many significant outputs and favorable outcomes addressing Global Food Security challenges including invasive species, endangered species, pest resistance, and impacts resulting from regulatory actions.
 All projects must further our mission, which is to foster the development and adoption of Integrated Pest Management (IPM), a science-based approach to managing pests in ways that generate economic, environmental, and human health benefits.
 Funding is outcome-based, and the format of the proposal reflects this.
+2020 Enhancement Grant Awardees

 The Critical and Emerging Issues Grant Program